Murdered on May 6: who was Pim Fortuyn, and does he still have an impact?

 If you can spare half an hour of time, you might want to watch the following video (in Dutch).
 It’s an interview of Pim Fortuyn, made by Theo van Gogh, who was himself murdered for his ideas two years later.

-21 years later, how does the Dutch population feel?
+Decades later, how does the Dutch population feel?

 Pim Fortuyn’s death hasn’t stopped his ideas from persisting within the Dutch population.
-In 2022, a large part of the Dutch population still agreed with Fortuyn’s political stance, according to AD.
+In 2022, a large part of the Dutch population still agreed with Fortuyn’s political stance, according to the AD.

 Have you heard the story of Pim Fortuyn before?
 Tell us in the comments below!